neilpatil-nz/ATmega328P-Timer-Stopwatch/README.md

 Recent Implementation - Capacitors
 ------------

 1 nF Capacitors were recently added in parallel with the interrupt switches due to polling issues brought on by using mechanical switches.
-Since often or not, clicking on the mechanical switch would cause slight repeated voltage changes accross the pins, making the state of the system unstable.
-By adding the capacitor in parallal with the switch inputs, the voltage going into the microcontroller cannot change as fast, thus preventing the unstable states.
+Since often or not, clicking on the mechanical switch would cause slight repeated voltage changes across the pins, making the state of the system unstable.
+By adding the capacitor in parallel with the switch inputs, the voltage going into the microcontroller cannot change as fast, thus preventing the unstable states.

 Timer1 Setup
 ------------